What a sketchbook practice has given me

 When I first started using a sketchbook, I believed that whatever I put on the page reflected my ability.
 So if it wasn’t good, that meant something.

-If everything has to be good, you don’t try new things, you don’t experiment.
+If everything has to be exceptional, you don’t try new things, you don’t experiment.
 You stay with what you already know you can do.

-And that becomes quite limiting, quite quickly.
+And that becomes limiting, extremely quickly.
 A creative cage really.

-I didn’t just decide to care less and be more experimental.
+I realised this mindset of mine was not helping my creative self to flourish.
+I didn’t decide to care less and be more experimental.
 I practiced it, page after page, until it started to become true.

 A place to practice and spot patterns

-Eventually I stopped expecting the pages to prove anything.
+I stopped trying to prove anything in my sketchbook.
 I just used them.
 I welcomed whatever arrived.

 I enjoyed practising techniques, but more than that, I enjoyed noticing my own creative patterns.
 Noticing the bits I loved in my own work.
 What I repeated.
 Specific marks.
 Unusual colour preferences.
 Small details that delighted me.